sdysch/diabetes-ml/ideas/diabetes_hypo_prediction.md

 ## Random thoughts
 * Will lagged_hypo variables be skewed by overnight hypos that I missed/slept through?
 	* Something to evaluate in a later model validation step

+# Extensions
+* LogisticRegression:
+	* Probability that I will have a hypo